 To the left and the right of the patellae, the vastus medialis and lateralis give support via their retinaculum.
 They also support the sides of the joint capsule.

 Two ligaments prevent overextension of the knee.
 The oblique popliteal ligament spreads diagonally from the medial condyle of the tibia to the lateral condyle of the femur.
-The arcuate popliteal ligament inserts on the head of the fibula and into the oblique popliteal ligament and the joint capsule.
+The arcuate popliteal ligament inserts on the head of the fibula, into the oblique popliteal ligament, and the joint capsule.

 Since the tibiofemoral joint is not naturally congruent, the joint capsule and ligaments outside the joint would not be enough to secure the joint fully.
 Therefore two cruciate ligaments cross in the centre of the joint, preventing slippage of the femur on the tibia.
-When the knee is in extension, the anterior ligament is under tension, when the knee is flexed, the posterior ligament is under tension.
-When the knee is flexed, they rotate around each other during internal rotation and unwind to run parallel to each other during external rotation.
+When the knee is in extension, the anterior ligament is under tension.
+When the knee is flexed, the posterior ligament is under tension.
+In addition, during knee flexion, they rotate around each other during internal rotation and unwind to run parallel to each other during external rotation.

 - The anterior cruciate ligament (ACL) travels diagonally from the back of the lateral femur condyle to the ventral, caudal and medial part of the tibia, just anterior to the intercondylar eminence

 - The posterior cruciate ligament (PCL) lies diagonally between the lateral surface of the medial femur condyle and the dorsolateral area, posterior to the intercondylar eminence